 While wood is easy to work with, it can be expensive, depending on the grade of wood you choose.
 Revered for its natural beauty, wood can last generations with dedicated maintenance; however, the maintenance can really add up in costs and time spent.
 For example, clear finishes should be reapplied every two years; semi-transparent stains every three years; and paints every five years.
 Because wood attracts termites, you’ll need to be sure to consider the cost of an annual pest-control contract as well.

 With a reputation for stability and low maintenance, fiber cement such as HardiePlank is engineered with specific performance attributes specific to the climate where its used.
 Made from a mix of wood pulp, cement, clay and sand, it’s easy to paint, and is available in a variety of looks and textures to look like wood, stucco or stone.
 There are many pros to fiber cement siding, as it resists expanding and contracting with changes in humidity and temperature.
-Plus, it’s fire-resistant, wind proof, termite-proof and it won’t rot.
+Plus, it’s fire-resistant, windproof, and termite-proof and it won’t rot.
 Most manufacturers offer a 30-year warranty.
 A heavier siding, HardiePlank installation requires special techniques and tools that add to the cost.
 Finding a remodeling contractor with experience installing fiber cement is key.

 Durable and with a distinct look, stucco looks nice with other siding and will last a lifetime if maintained properly.
-Resistant to fire and insects, stucco can be formulated with organic colors that sink all the way through the material, so that it doesn’t need to be repainted.
+Resistant to fire and insects, stucco can be formulated with organic colors that sink all the way through the material so that it doesn’t need to be repainted.
 The downside is that stucco installation requires a lot of prep work and needs to be installed by an experienced professional, who can be difficult to find.

 Engineered Wood Siding